Gay Oklahoma City

 Will Rogers World Airport is about 6 miles from downtown.
-Embark, the Oklahoma City public bus system, does not currently serve the airport.
-Taxis, located at the Transportation Plaza with access from the baggage claim (lower) level, should cost around $24-26 for the airport to downtown.
+Embark, the Oklahoma City public bus system, does not serve the airport.
+Taxis, located at the Transportation Plaza with access from the baggage claim (lower) level, cost around $24-26 from the airport to downtown.
 For 24/7 shuttle service vans see The Airport Express and The Oklahoma Shuttle websites.

 You’ll need a car to get around, especially if you want to go farther afield.
-Embark has information online for routes, fares and schedules of the daily (except Sundays) bus and trolley services.
+Embark has information online for bus and trolley routes, fares and schedules -- daily except Sundays.

-The NW 39th Entertainment District is where you’ll find the best of the city’s nightlife, gay and straight.
+The NW 39th Entertainment District is where you’ll find some of the best of the city’s nightlife, especially in the gay scene.
 The Bricktown Historic Entertainment District is also a good bet, with canal taxis plying the waters between renovated warehouses.
 See events, dining and club listings here.

 Media & Resources